Icelandic Police: Transport

+As of 2022 the regional districts own most of their cars while some of them are on long term rent from Bílaleiga Akureyrar.
+Previously the National Police Commissioner owned all of the police cars and the regional districts respectively rented them and paid both a per-kilometer fee and a fixed fee.
+The most common police cars are the Volvo V90 CC, Škoda Octavia and Superb, and the Land Rover Discovery.

+The Víkingasveitin uses four unmarked Ford Police Interceptor Utility and unmarked Chevrolet Suburbans as well GMC Yukons that have been modified for tactical operations.

 Organisation

 There are nine police districts in Iceland which follow the regions of Iceland with the addition of Vestmannaeyjar being its own district.
 The current police district division is stipulated by the Regulation on Police Districts of the Police Commissioner which was signed 4 December 2014 by Prime Minister Sigmundur Davíð Gunnlaugsson who acted as Minister of Justice temporarily within the Ministry of the Interior due to a scandal.
 The headquarters are administrative centres for their respective district and regular police stations.